benabub/benabub/README.md

 # Benedict Abub

-- I’m currently learning Python, C and a bit of CS
+- I’m currently learning Python and a bit of CS
 - Welcome to see my pet-projects!
 It's full of love and necessity